-The law firm of Meyer, Suozzi, English & Klein was founded in 1960 by the late John Francis English.
+The law firm of Meyer, Suozzi, English & Klein (a.k.a.
+Meyer Suozzi) was founded in 1960 by the late John Francis English.
 It was originally called English & Haber -- the second name in the title referring to co-founder Ferdinand Haber.
 The firm acquired its present name in 1987.

 Many unions at that time were controlled in whole or in part by New York's "five families" -- the Gambino, Colombo, Lucchese, Genovese and Bonanno crime syndicates.
 Union bosses were often hand-picked by the Mob.
 These Mafia-selected bosses embezzled union dues; robbed pension funds; planted friends and associates in lucrative "ghost jobs" on union payrolls; rigged bids on work contracts; and extorted payoffs from businesses by threatening strikes.

 The biggest losers in the labor racket were the rank-and-file union members.
 Mob-run union bosses grew wealthy on kickbacks and payoffs.
 But the deals they cut with employers left workers poorly represented.
 Union members who protested mob corruption were threatened, beaten and sometimes killed.

 One of Ickes' clients as a Meyer Suozzi partner was Arthur Armand Coia, who would become president of the Laborers International Union of North America (LIUNA) in February 1993.
 In a 1994 civil racketeering complaint, Justice Department investigators accused Coia of having "associated with, and been controlled and influenced by, organized crime figures."
 In fact, the Patriarca crime family of Providence, Rhode Island had long controlled LIUNA.